okd-project/okd-operator-pipeline/README.md

 The pipeline admin will be required to copy the $HOME/.cache/go-build, $HOME/.cache/golangci-lint and $GOPATH/pkg directories to the build-cache pv

 We found that mounting both .cache and pkg directories improved performance dramatically (i.e from 30m to about 6min for the comlpete run)

+The verification was done on an on-prem kubernetes 5 node cluster (intel i5's with 16G of ram).
+We are currently verifying on 'kind' and 'microshift'

 ## Installation